Tavi Castro

-Octavio Robert Maginnis "Tavi" Castro (born February 3, 1990) is a Mexican-born Canadian bodybuilder, entrepreneur, DJ and former soccer player who lives in the Netherlands.
+Octavio Robert Maginnis "Tavi" Castro (born February 3, 1990) is a Mexican-born Canadian actor, freediver, bodybuilder, entrepreneur and music producer who lives in the Netherlands.
 Castro has won several Musclemania international bodybuilding titles to date.
+Given the title "The Real Aquaman" for his free diving stunts and super hero physique.

 Early life and education

 Octavio Maginnis Castro better known as Tavi Castro was born on February 3, 1990, in Guadalajara, Mexico.
 At the age of 4 Castro and his family moved to Canada and settled in Edmonton, Alberta.
 Castro played soccer for the majority of his youth and also played as a midfielder on the Canadian Youth National soccer team.
 At the age of 17, he moved to Europe to pursue a professional soccer career.
 In the Netherlands Castro played for the youth team of FC Dordrecht.
-At age 18, Castro left soccer in order to attend University and focus on his study.
+At age 18, Castro left soccer in order to attend university and focus on his study.
 Castro has a bachelor's degree in Aerospace engineering from the TU Delft (Technische Universiteit Delft) and is completing his master's degree in Aerospace Engineering.